scalar-labs/scalardb/docs/backup-restore.md

 ## JDBC databases

 You can take a backup with your favorite way for JDBC databases.
-One requirement for backup in Scalar DB for JDBC databases is that backups for all the Scalar DB managed tables (including the coordinator table) need to be transactionally-consistent or automatically recoverable to a transactionally-consistent state.
+One requirement for backup in Scalar DB on JDBC databases is that backups for all the Scalar DB managed tables (including the coordinator table) need to be transactionally-consistent or automatically recoverable to a transactionally-consistent state.
+That means that you need to create a consistent snapshot by dumping all tables in a single transaction.
-For example, when you use MySQL, you can use `mysqldump --single-transaction --all-databases` to achieve this.
+For example, you can use `mysqldump` command with `--single-transaction` option in MySQL and `pg_dump` command in PostgreSQL to achieve that.
-Or when you use Amazon RDS (Relational Database Service) or Azure Database for MySQL/PostgreSQL, you can restore to any point within the backup retention period, which satisfies the requirement.
+Or when you use Amazon RDS (Relational Database Service) or Azure Database for MySQL/PostgreSQL, you can restore to any point within the backup retention period with the automated backup feature, which satisfies the requirement.